ope-nz/Runner/README.md

 This way you can have one executable that you can rename to target multiple JAR files.

+The arguments passed are;

+RuntimeFolder\bin\javaw.exe --module-path RuntimeFolder\javafx\lib --add-modules javafx.controls,javafx.fxml -jar JarName

+Where;
+- RuntimeFolder is the runtime folder in the same directory as the executable.
+- JarName is the executable file name with .exe rplaced with .jar

-The pre-compiled exe is in the out folder.
+A pre-compiled exe is in the "out" folder.

 If you want to build your own Runner or change the icon there is a Windows batch file to build the C# code for you (download the project).